jambonz/helm-charts/README.md

 homer-webapp   <none>   homer.example.com     35.241.2.62     80      6m10s
 ```

-Once you have done this you will want to create associated DNS records using your DNS provider.
+Once you have done this you will want to create associated the DNS records in your DNS provider so that you can access these portals.

 ## Uninstalling the chart